 - "Distributor-Direct Consumers"-Individuals who purchase products directly from an independent distributor at a price established by the distributor. - "Company-Direct Consumers"-Individuals who purchase products directly from the company.
-These consumers are typically referred by a distributor.
-These consumers generally have the opportunity to purchase at a discount if they participate in our subscription and/or loyalty programs.
-These individuals do not have the right to build a Nu Skin business by reselling product or by recruiting others. - "Basic Distributors"-Distributors who purchase products at a discount for personal or family use or for resale to other consumers.
+These consumers are typically referred by a distributor and may purchase at a discount.
+These individuals do not have the right to build a Nu Skin business by reselling product or by recruiting others. - "Basic Distributors"-Distributors who purchase products for personal or family use or for resale to other consumers.
 These individuals are not eligible to receive compensation on a multi-level basis unless they elect to qualify as a Sales Leader under our global sales compensation plan.
 We consider these individuals to be part of our consumer group, as we believe a significant majority of these distributors are purchasing products for personal use and not actively recruiting others, and their purchasing levels are similar to our "Company-Direct Consumers." - "Sales Leaders and Qualifiers"-Distributors who have qualified or are trying to qualify as a Sales Leader.
-These are the distributors who have made an election to try to qualify as a Sales Leader and are actively recruiting consumers and distributors and building a sales network under our global sales compensation plan and constitute our sales network.
+These distributors have elected to pursue the business opportunity as a Sales Leader and are actively recruiting consumers and distributors and building a sales network under our global sales compensation plan and constitute our sales network.

 To become a distributor, an individual signs a distributor agreement and receives a business portfolio, which is free in most markets and in some cases is delivered in electronic form.
 In some markets, we charge a small fee for the business portfolio, which is limited to our costs.
 The business portfolio generally consists of documentation concerning the business, including copies of the sales compensation plan, distributor policies and procedures, product catalog and other documentation, but does not include products.
-There are no requirements to purchase products or other materials to become a distributor, and no commissions are paid on the purchase of a business portfolio.
+There are no requirements to purchase products or other materials to become a distributor, and no commissions are paid on any purchase of a business portfolio.

 We offer a generous product return policy, which also includes returns of business support materials.
-With some exceptions based on local regulations, we offer a return policy that allows our distributors to return unopened and unused items for up to 30 days for a full refund, or 12 months subject to a 10% restocking fee.
+In most markets, we offer a return policy that allows our distributors to return unopened and unused items for up to 30 days for a full refund, or 12 months subject to a 10% restocking fee.
 Distributors are not required to terminate their distributorship to return product.
 Actual returns have historically been less than 5% of annual revenue.
 We believe our generous return policy minimizes the financial risks associated with being a distributor.

-In addition to our product return policy, we strive to be as consumer protective as possible.
+In addition to our product return policy, we strive to be as customer protective as possible.
 We seek to ensure that those who use our products or participate in our business opportunity are treated fairly and are not misled by inappropriate product or earnings claims.